nauarchus/Marcion_Evangelion/README.md

 ## File Names and CTS_URN Conventions

-The files in this repo all adopt the cts_urn author identifer prefix for Marcion of Sinope (tlg2958).

-They also effectively mint new cts_urn suffixes for the works of Marcion.
-The minted suffix for Marcion's Evangelion is tlg002.
+The files in this repo all adopt the cts_urn author identifer prefix for Marcion of Sinope (tlg2958) and effectively mint new cts_urn document id for the Evangelion of Marcion (tlg002).
+The number after "grc" corresponds to its edition, following the historical order of the respective publications.

-Finally, because of the diversity of expert scholarly reconstructions, a secondary suffix is minted, corresponding to each major editor:

 | Author               | Lang | Date      | CTS URN           |
 |-----------------------|-----------|------------|------------------|